bpmutter/ben.perlmutter.io/README.md

 The design is fully responsive, making extensive use of `flexbox` to reduce the necessity of media queries.
 As of writing there are actually only approximately 30 lines of `@media` queries for over 400 lines of custom CSS!

 ### Vanilla JS
-ben.perlmutter.io only utilized Vanilla JS with 0 3rd-party libraries or frameworks.
+ben.perlmutter.io only utilized Vanilla JS with zero 3rd-party libraries or frameworks.
 This was a somewhat philosophical decision, even if a library like JQuery could have made some things a bit easier.
 I wanted to make the site with only plain ol' Javascript to prove to myself (in addition to potential employers) that I am capable of using the language on its own to achieve interesting and properly-working functionality.

 A good chunk of the site's JS is devoted to the Bitmoji interactivity that you find scattered around the site.
 The most interesting Bitmoji functionality to make was the random Bitmoji generator that populates a new (and strange) Bitmoji on the header of secondary pages on load and when the user clicks on the Bitmoji.
 After significant iteration, I got the function down to just a couple of lines:
 ```js